The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-oop/1-encapsulation-factories-and-closure.md

   }
   return friendsManager;
 }

+const myFriendsManager = makeFriendsManager();
+myFriendsManager.addFriend('reuben')
+myFriendsManager.addFriend('maya')
+myFriendsManager.addFriend('carmen')

+const allFriends = myFriendsManager.getFriends()

+// A copy is returned.
+We can modify the copy all we want... allFriends[0] = 'ben';
+console.log(allFriends); // ['ben', 'maya', 'carmen']

+// ... but the original is not disturbed.
+It remains the "source of truth" console.log(myFriendsManager.getFriends()); // ['reuben', 'maya', 'carmen']
 ```

 To ensure `friends` remains hidden, the `getFriends` method returns a copy of the `friends` array to avoid sharing the array reference.